artsy/README/playbooks/incident-handling.md

 1. **Track the incident** by creating an incident in [OpsGenie](https://artsy.app.opsgenie.com/incident/list) based on the available information

+> After you submit the incident, another onCall engineer will be notified via an alert from OpsGenie
+>
+> Add responders immediately if the failure requires attention urgently and you cannot handle it yourself, the responder will be notified via an alert from OpsGenie as well

 - Select _Artsy_ as the impacted service.
 - Enter a short description and link to the #incidents thread in the summary field.